marcelm/cutadapt/doc/guide.rst

 are mutually exclusive.

 The following filtering options do not have a corresponding option for redirecting reads.
-They always discard reads for which the filtering criterion applies.
+They always discard those reads for which the filtering criterion applies.

 ``--max-n COUNT_or_FRACTION``
     Discard reads with more than COUNT ``N`` bases.
-If ``COUNT_or_FRACTION`` is an number between 0 and 1, it is interpreted as a fraction of the read length
+If ``COUNT_or_FRACTION`` is a number between 0 and 1, it is interpreted as a fraction of the read length

 ``--discard-casava``
     Discard reads that did not pass CASAVA filtering.
 Illumina’s CASAVA pipeline in